NVIDIA/NeMo/docs/sources/source/voice_activity_detection/tutorial.rst

 See the :ref:`installation` section.

 .. note::
-  You need to have ``nemo`` and the ``nemo_asr`` collection for this tutorial.
   It is also necessary to install `torchaudio` in order to use MFCC preprocessing.

 Introduction
 ------------

-Voice Activity Detection(VAD) also known as speech activity detection or speech detection, is the task of predicting which parts of input audio contains speech versus background noise.
+Voice Activity Detection (VAD) also known as speech activity detection or speech detection, is the task of predicting which parts of input audio contains speech versus background noise.

 It is an essential first step for a variety of speech-based applications including Automatic Speech Recognition.
 It serves to determine which samples to be send to the model and when to close the microphone.